 How you can reduce the interest you pay?

 One way you can reduce the interest you pay over the life of your loan is through an offset account attached to your mortgage.
 The money held in this account is used to offset the interest charged on your home loan each month.
-You’ll pay for the privilege of an offset, so ensure you’re getting the most out of it by keeping money in the account.
+You may pay for the privilege of an offset account, so ensure you’re getting the most out of it by keeping money in the account.